UX-Society/Get-Started/started.md

 ### Note

-you will need to run both the yarn and hugo commands.
+You will need to run both the yarn and hugo commands.
 To do this open another tab in your current terminal or a new terminal. yarn will update the css and hugo should react to the changes from webpack.

-# Usage
+You can also you the history to avoid retyping the command each time, or use an alias.
+In fish set an alias with:
+    - `alias "alias name" "command"` and then running `funcsave 'alias name'` to make it permanent when you have it correctly
+    - Ex:  alias nsu-yarn `"cd ~/WebstormProjects/nsu-website/themes/source-flask-theme/;  yarn run watch"`

+# Usage- Look for examples to adapt, generally the best way to learn
+    - Careful that the version between the example and your work are the same- Look for examples to adapt, generally the best way to learn
-After running hugo and yarn, view the site by going to http://localhost:1313/.
+    - Careful that the version between the example and your work are the same After running hugo and yarn, view the site by going to http://localhost:1313/.
 Most of the files in the site can be ignored, the important files and directories to use are laid out here.

 - /themes/source-flask-theme/ is the main folder of interest